A-hash-bit/reddit-clone/README.md

 EXPOSE 3000
 CMD ["npm","run","dev"]

+# Docker Image
-# Use "trainwithshubham/reddit-clone" image on k8s for this kind of project
+Use "trainwithshubham/reddit-clone" image on k8s for this kind of project